 29 September 2015 - The Global Information Kit on Epilepsy has been developed as part of the WHO Programme on Reducing the Epilepsy Treatment Gap to support implementation of WHA68.20 recommendations.
 It provides general information about epilepsy, an overview of current pilot projects as examples of what can be achieved, and actions that can be taken by specific stakeholder groups with reference to WHA68.20.
 The intended audiences for the Global Information Kit on Epilepsy are policymakers, specialist and non-specialist health care providers, people living with epilepsy and their families, nongovernmental organizations (NGOs) and the general public.

-3/4Three fourths of affected people in developing countries do not get treatment.Fact sheet
+3/4Three quarters of people with epilepsy in low-income countries do not get treated.Fact sheet: epilepsy

-Epilepsy is the most common chronic brain disorder globally and affects people of all ages.
-More than 50 million people worldwide have epilepsy and 80% of them live in developing countries.
+Epilepsy is the most common chronic brain disease and affects people of all ages.
+More than 50 million people worldwide have epilepsy; nearly 80% of them live in low- and middle-income countries.

-With treatment, an estimated 70% of people with epilepsy can be seizure free, yet about three fourths of people in developing countries do not get the treatment they need.
+An estimated 70% of people with epilepsy could be seizure free if properly diagnosed and treated, yet about three quarters people with epilepsy in low-income countries do not get the treatment they need.
 Furthermore, people with epilepsy and their families frequently suffer from stigma and discrimination.

-WHO is working with partners and stakeholders to improve access to epilepsy care.
+WHO is working with ministries of health and partners to improve access to treatment for epilepsy.

 WHO, in collaboration with the International League Against Epilepsy (ILAE) and the International Bureau for Epilepsy (IBE), will release the first Global Epilepsy Report in 2019.
 To support investment in reducing the burden of epilepsy, the report calls for accelerated action to make epilepsy a public health priority.